eclipse-pass/pass-ember-adapter/README.md

 ```

-Some required types are set, some are not.
+Some types are set, some are not.

 ## Ember data structure in Fedora